mieweb/docs/content/functions/system-administration/system-controls/print-manager.md

 ## Alerts/Errors Module

 You can also see errored print jobs via the "Alerts" module via the taskbar at the top if any are errored out or via the Quick View sidemenu tab as a module.
-See other help documentation named *Alert-Errors-Failures-Interactive Tab.pdf*
+See other help documentation named [*Alert-Errors-Failures-Interactive Tab*](https://docs.enterprisehealth.com/functions/e-chart/alerts-errors-failures-interactive-tab/)

 ![](../print-manager.assets/1cc24151a8fc0a1045db173c6ca9fca2.png)